johnabel/per2py/README.md

 ```

 # Usage
 We have provided two interfaces for running the data analysis tools within this package.
 A Jupyter Notebook is provided for a simplified interface to the standardized tools for analysis of single-cell data, and a Python script is provided for a more experienced user.
-Likewise, a Jupyter notebook is provided for analysis of whole-body circadian recordings, and a Python script is also provided for the experienced user.
-We note that whole-body analysis of circadian data is less readily standardized, and so these scripts likely should be modified for individual use.
 Example data for each script is included in the `Demo` directory.
 A summary of the saved results is provided in the Interpreting Results subsection below.

 ## Running analysis in a Jupyter/iPython Notebook